rrobb/wp-docker/app/content/mu-plugins/register-custom-types/README.md

 ## Usage
 This plugin handles registration of custom PostTypes and Taxonomies.
 All custom PostTypes and Taxonomies available in the `project/postTypes` and `project/taxonomies` will be registered automatically.
-The plugin provides a WP-admin page *Manage Taxonomy-PostType relations* under `Settings -> Manage relations` in the admin menu bar.
+The plugin provides a WP-Admin page *Manage Taxonomy-PostType relations* under `Settings -> Manage relations` in the admin menu bar.

 ## Installation